 So, you want to become a better writer.
 Join the club!
-If you have been struggling to grasp the basics of writing or you think that your craft can be improved, then this article will be very useful to you as outlines how you can do this in just 9 steps.
+If you have been struggling to grasp the basics of writing or you think that your craft can be improved, then this article will be very useful to you.
+To become a better writer, find out how you can do this in just 9 steps below.
 Ready?
 Let’s go!

 1) Ask Yourself WHY

 First, sit down, take a deep breath, and ask yourself, “Why am I doing this?”
 Obviously, there must be a reason why you took out your notepad and a pen, or your laptop.

 So, why do you need this particular text written?
 This will give you a concrete reason and will motivate you to continue.
 MORE: WHY This Story (Or What They’re Really Asking)

 All right, you have a vague idea why, but now you have to get to the point with yourself.
 Ask yourself these questions:

 - Who is my reader (aka target audience)?